Culture Hacking — The Essentials

 However, organisations are self-organised, highly adaptive systems as Systems Thinking shows.
 They react to change.
 And more crucial, they change by themselves permanently.
 Organisational change is not a complicated issue, it's a complex problem.
 In contrast to complicated problems, in complex situations, cause and effect can only be perceived in retrospect.
 You cannot plan upfront in detail.
 Instead, you always have to adapt.

 In another blog post, I explain the main failures in traditional change management which is to tackle complex problems with instruments you apply for complicated problem-solving.
 In complicated problems you sense, analyse, and respond — you can plan and manage change.
 In complex issues this does not work: you can only probe, sense, and respond.
-This is a simple learning from the Cynefin Framework.
+This is simply learning from the Cynefin Framework.

 The charm of Culture Hacking is its ease to trigger wide and sometimes opposing attitudes and ideas to create something new in your (corporate) culture.
 A culture hack is a small change intervention exploiting a single area where your culture is to change.
-You can apply a culture hack fast and quick, with small effort.
+You can apply a culture hack fast and quickly, with a small effort.
 By its semantic provenance (= computer hacking), culture hacking always implies its genuine inherent attributes: playful experiments to perturb an unknown order to understand how it reacts and to create something new. ((As Düllo 2005 explains, Culture Hacking incorporates aspects of

 - Playing and Experimenting. — Hacking combines sobriety with fun.
 While hacking you become more and more ambitious: you want to conquer the fortress, no matter the cost.
 At the same time, you play in an experimental way.
 If a hack doesn't work, don't worry, try a different one.